Skip to main content

 Should I Upgrade?

 Generally, the answer is yes!
 But currently, there may be reasons that suggest it's best not to upgrade just yet.
-Ask yourself the following questions:
+Ask yourself the following question:

 • Does your project leverage existing Pixi libraries that have not yet been migrated to v8?
 We are working hard to migrate our key libraries to v8 but did not want this to be a blocker for those who are using pure Pixi.
 This means some libraries will not have a v8 counterpart just yet.
 It's best to hold off on migration if this is the case for you.